-Mr. and Mrs. D. M. Sarkisian and two of their children left for Miami, Florida, on Feb.
+extended stay.
+D. M. Sarkisian and two of their children Mr. and Mrs. for Miami, Florida, on Feb.
 20, to stay three weeks.
-Mrs. Sarkisian has just recovered from a severe attack of flu.
-Verner Kline, Fife Street, has gone to New Orleans.
+Mrs. Sekisian has just recovered from a severe attack of flu.

+Werner Kline, Fife Street, has gone to New Orleans.

-Mr. and Mrs. E. Pearce, Seminole Avenue, have spent a week in Atlantic City.
+Mr. and Mrs. E. Pearce, Seminole Avenue, have spent a in Atlantic City.